JSBSim-Team/jsbsim/joss_paper/paper.md

 Developed in standard-compliant C++17, JSBSim also includes the following bindings and interfaces:

-- Python module (compatible with Python 3.10+)
+- Python module (compatible with Python 3.10+).
-- MATLAB S-Function that interfaces JSBSim with MATLAB Simulink
+- MATLAB S-Function that interfaces JSBSim with MATLAB Simulink.
-- Julia bindings
+- Julia bindings.
-- Unreal Engine plugin
+- Unreal Engine plugin.

 # Statement of Need